Increase Font SizeReset Font SizeDecrease Font Size

 footer.html

-In the "includes/footer.html" file - this is to include Fast Edit v1.0 so put it right at the bottom of your editable content.
+In the "includes/footer.html" file - this is to include Fast Edit v1.0 so put it right underneath your editable content.
 Above the closing </body> tag would be a good place:

 <?php include('fast_edit/fast_edit.php');?>